Thai Basil Chicken (Aromatic & Bold)

 Essential Equipment Guide

-Mortar and Pestle: This tool is used to grind and combine ingredients like garlic and chilies for the sauce, enhancing their flavors.
-A food processor can serve as a substitute, but the manual method releases essential oils and aromas more effectively.
+Mortar and Pestle: This traditional tool is used to crush the garlic and chilies, releasing their essential oils and flavors.
+A food processor can be used as a substitute, but it may not provide the same texture.

 Ingredients